|Board & Committees|

 Ms. Sehra has served as Partner at New Profit since 2006.
 Prior to joining New Profit, Ms. Sehra managed a campaign for State Assembly in California while starting an organization dedicated to helping critically ill workers.
 Before that, she spent seven years working in the private sector, initially as an engineer in manufacturing at Honeywell and later in a series of quality management positions at Howmet Castings and Jabil Circuit.
 Ms. Sehra holds an SB in Chemistry from MIT, an MBA from the Tuck School of Business at Dartmouth, and an MPA from Harvard Kennedy School.
 Ms. Sehra was elected to the Peace First Board in 2012.

-Ms. Srinivasan became President, North America of Time To Know in 2011.
+LaVerne Srinivasan became the Program Director for Teaching and Human Capital Management at the Carnegie Corporation of New York in the spring of 2014.
+She also co-founded FieroNow in 2012.
+Ms. Srinivasan previously served one year as the President, North America of Time to Know.
 Prior to joining Time To Know, Ms. Srinivasan was engaged in the design of a new non-profit educational initiative dedicated to making the U.S. a global leader in education through creating effective change across education systems, policy and practice.
 Ms. Srinivasan served as President of New Leaders for New Schools from 2006 to 2011 and was the Deputy Chancellor for the New York City Department of Education under Joel Klein.
 Prior to joining the education sector, Ms. Srinivasan was the Senior Vice President of Legal and Business Affairs and General Counsel for BMG Entertainment.
 She holds both undergraduate and law degrees from Harvard University.
-Ms. Srinivasan was elected to the Peace First Board in 2012
+Ms. Srinivasan was elected to the Peace First Board in 2012.